 I know sometimes I look perfectly healthy, but looks can be deceiving.

 that I am dealing with invisible pain and a lot of fatigue.
-Even on a good day I feel like others do when they have the flu (tired, achy and sore), that is my base line and it often goes down from there.
+Even on a good day, I feel like others do when they have the flu (tired, achy and sore), that is my baseline and it often goes down from there.
 Please keep that in mind.

 Please understand the difference between “happy” and “healthy”.

 When you’ve got the flu you probably feel miserable with it, but I’ve been sick for years.
 EDS is genetic, this means I have had it since birth, even if I was only diagnosed recently, I have been suffering from this since I was born and I am just now learning how to pace myself to help me conserve energy.
-All these years I have pushed myself way beyond what was healthy for me which I believe has cause my rapid decline in this past year.
+All these years I have pushed myself way beyond what was healthy for me which I believe has caused my rapid decline in this past year.

-I can’t be miserable all the time, in fact I work hard at not being miserable.
+I can’t be miserable all the time, in fact, I work hard at not being miserable.
 So if you’re talking to me and I sound happy, it means I’m happy.
 That’s all.
 I may be tired.
 I may be in pain.
 I may be sicker than ever.